City Circle tram: Operation

 The City Circle route is operated with heritage W class trams, restored to original condition as part of the W8 upgrade.
 As of 2020, these are the only W-class trams on the system, and there are no plans to retire them.
 The City Circle trams originally sported a unique maroon livery promoting the service, however as part of the W8 upgrade the trams were restored back to their original green and cream livery.
 Until 2014, the City Circle was one of several routes to run W-class trams (30, 78 and 79) but the remaining routes controversially had their W-class trams removed, mostly replaced by A class.
 Trams display the route number 35.
-The City Circle operates at a headway of 12 minutes in both directions, with the service taking approximately 60 minutes to complete a loop.
-Ten trams are allocated to the service at any one time (five in each direction).
-An average of three million passengers uses the service every year, with each tram circling the city 9 times a day, or 12 times when the tram operates to 21:00.
+The City Circle operates at a headway of 12 minutes in the clockwise direction, with the service taking approximately 60 minutes to complete a loop.
+An average of three million passengers use the service every year, with each tram circling the city 9 times a day, or 12 times when the tram operates to 21:00.